 QUICK RECOMMENDATION: We’ve read many books and magazines about Labrador Retrievers.
 One of our favorite books, The Complete Labrador Handbook is a great resource for all Lab owners.

 The English Lab Vs American Lab Breed Differences

 The English and American Labradors are distinguished as either show (conformation) dogs or hunting (field) dogs respectively.

-In general, these types of dogs are friendly, dependable good nature, playful, and love of human companionship.
-They are popular as companion and as service dogs.
+In general, these types of dogs are friendly, dependable good nature, playful, and love human companionship.
+They are popular as companions and as service dogs.
 Moreover, the Labrador is first and foremost a retriever.

 Labradors bred for show and conformation have become commonly known as English-type Labradors as they’re more common in the UK.

 Labradors bred for field trials and hunting have become commonly known as American-type Labradors as they’re way more common in the USA.